+Figure 30 Treatment Group 2 FPS drop Occurence

 As the scatterplot illustrates, treatment group 2 shows a very positive linear correlation between the first independent variable namely latency, and one of the subparts of the dependent variable which is FPS drop this proves that in an increase of latency, the occurrence of FPS drop also increased.
 Especially on speed below the performance plateau.
 Here is the statistical value of treatment group 2 experiment: r-value of 0.899, t of 3.574, and 95% CI of 0.085 – 0.993